-We serve Rochester, Portland, Bangor, Lewiston, Dover, Waterville, Augusta, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford, Gorham, Windham and many nearby areas in Maine and New Hampshire.
+We serve Rochester, Bangor, Portland, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford and many nearby areas in Maine.

 Signs of a failing retaining wall are usually easy to identify, as shown in the different examples below.
 The important thing to know is that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.

 Most often, a retaining wall will show signs of failure in one of three ways:

 Soil issues and/or poor construction are often the culprits for retaining walls that are tilting.
 This can happen if the footing toe is too small or if the wall wasn't properly reinforced.
 Railroad tie retaining walls can begin to collapse due to wood rot or deterioration.

 Most retaining walls require drainage "weeps".
 If water accumulates behind the wall, this additional weight can cause clay soils to expand, leading to cracks and tilting.

 Like collapsing/tilting retaining walls, walls that are separating from adjacent walls are often caused by poor quality construction.

 A separating retaining wall may not have been designed to withstand the weight that actually bears on the wall.
 Poor drainage and inadequate reinforcement or connection to the adjacent wall are other possible causes.
 In unusual cases, expansive soils may also cause a retaining wall to separate from an adjoining wall.

 Retaining walls can crumble for a wide variety of reasons, most related to improper design of the walls itself.